 Pickles & Preserves

-The acidity of pickles is acceptable amongst the plethora of cheese and meat.
+The acidity of pickles is acceptable amongst the plethora of cheese.
 Likewise, preserves add an incredible punch to the board and blend well with any ingredients.
 Get creative with marinated olives, sweet gherkins, gingery carrots, dill pickles, or artichoke hearts.

 As far as picking out the best cheeses for your cheese platter, choose cheeses that deliver a variety of textures and flavours.
 There are also delicious vegan cheese selections available.
 Whether you slice or cube the cheese, it’s entirely up to you.
 Here are some popular options: